HarikaGonela/People/README.md

 # Improvements
 1) Validation for user inputs
-2) Grid can be render in any resolutions but colum headers shown as ... in lower resulution but there is no prlblem in providing inputs.
+2) Grid can be render in any resolutions but colum headers shown as ... in lower resolution however there is no prlblem in providing inputs.